CrayLabs/SmartSim-Zoo/theta/README.md

 export CXX=$(which CC)
-conda install swig cmake git-lfs -y pip install smartsim[ml] smart --device cpu --onnx
+conda install swig cmake git-lfs -y pip install smartsim[ml] smart build --device cpu --onnx
 ```

 Alternatively, if a bleeding-edge version of SmartSim or SmartRedis is
-required, an installer script is available in this repository.
+required, the installer script `smartsim_theta_installer.sh` is available in this repository.
 It will
 create a conda environment on the lustre filesystem (this can be modified): the
 environment variable `PROJECT` has to be modified according to the user's
 available project.